mg4gh/MGMapViewer/docs/Features/MainMapFeatures/MapOnline/maponline.md

 ## Main map Feature: maponline

 A maponline layer consists of a directory with the name of the layer.
 This is a direct subdirectory of ./MGMapViewer/maps/maponline.
 Inside of this directory there is a description file with the fix name `config.xml`.
-Such a [config.xml](./config.xml) looks like:
+The content of this file looks like:

 ```
 <tilesource>